BrianH29/JS_beginer/README.md

 # JS_beginer

-learing from ground up of ES6 and basic JavaScript
+learning from ground up of ES6 and basic JavaScript